terenceltl/RepData_PeerAssessment1/PA1_template.md

 ![plot of chunk averagestepsvsintervalwd](figure/averagestepsvsintervalwd-1.png)

 From the panel plot, it can be seen that:
-(a) the number of steps began to increase earlier for weekday, probably because the subject has to wake up earlier for work or school : )
+a. the number of steps began to increase earlier for weekday, probably because the subject has to wake up earlier for work or school : )
-(b) the number of steps, from interval 1000 to 2000, seemed to be higher for weekend, probably due to a higher degree of freedom to walk around (no need to sit in a chair at work or at school)
+b. the number of steps, from interval 1000 to 2000, seemed to be higher for weekend, probably due to a higher degree of freedom to walk around (no need to sit in a chair at work or at school)